 Charging the Clicker before training

 The process of getting our cat to know that after a click comes a reward is called charging the clicker.
 We are going to make a click and then reward.
 After doing this several times, we are going to see our cat expecting a treat after a click.
 When that happens, you can officially say that the clicker is charged.

 Every time I post a video talking about clicker training I receive a comment asking if the clicker it’s needed.
 No. It’s not.

 The clicker helps because it’s an easy-to-identify sound, that’s always constant, it’s loud and unique.
 So our cats will undoubtedly know when they are getting a reward.
 Other noises can confuse if they hear them outside training times.

 My recommendation is that you buy a clicker, they are available online for under $5.
+You can also find quiet clicker options to train indoors.
 If you don’t want to buy a clicker, my recommendation is that you use your voice a “YES” or “GOOD” will suffice, but you have to be consistent on the tone and the duration.

 WOW!
 This was a lot, but let’s assume the clicker is charged now, let’s get into the trick itself.
 If you need more information about how clicker training works, you can either check out this post about clicker training or watch the video below:

 Teaching Your Cat to High 5 in 3 Steps

 Step 1: Get Your Cat in a Sitting Position